 by Venture Japan

-Doing business in Japan is ALL we do!
-We provide Japanese market-entry, PR, sales, marketing, company incorporation, branch-office registration, executive recruitment and business management services (including registered address and proxy director services) to companies doing business in Japan.
+Business in Japan is ALL we do!
+We provide recruitment, Japanese market-entry, PR, sales, marketing, company incorporation, branch-office registration, executive recruitment, and business management services (including registered address and representative director services), to companies doing business in Japan.

 We specialize in the cosmetics and merchandising, software and technology, and financial services and banking industries, but our clients include a Forbes-list US billionaire, a leading European cosmetics and skin care products retailer, a leading European fragrances and perfumes retailer, a publicly listed financial services and banking company, an online advertising technology provider, a digital print technology research company, the world's leading construction industry online information and collaboration management service provider, the world's leading petroleum and chemical industry software developer, the world's leading online real estate asset management service provider, a leading property management company, a financial services (life settlements) company, the City of Osaka and many others.